DollarWise awards Mayor Buddy Dyer with a 2018 Innovation Grant to support Orlando’s summer youth employment program

 Each year, the DollarWise Campaign, in partnership with The U.S. Conference of Mayors Workforce Development Council, launches the DollarWise Summer Youth Contest to help youth in summer jobs have access to financial education.
 Since 2012, over 10,000 youth have participated in this initiative.

 Each summer, youth are invited to complete a set of financial education modules that cover important topics.
 For 2019, these topics included: setting a budget, the anatomy of a paycheck, understanding credit and debit cards, completing a FAFSA, the true cost of purchasing a car, and renting a place to live.
-Please note that due to the COVID-19 Pandemic, the Summer Youth Jobs Contest will be postponed until 2021.

 Free File